MolecularBioinformatics/PICor/README.md

 Files with `.csv` or `.xlsx` suffix can be used as input files.
 You can choose the output file (in csv format) with the `-o` option.
+If no output file is given, output will be printed to stdout.

 `picor -h` shows all options.

 ### Python Module